School Leaders:

 The Case For Leading A TEAM Professional Learning Experience

 Of course, this never occurred.
-Partly this was due to a lack of time.
-Mostly, however, it was because I lacked the necessary credibility required to exercise pedagogical influence.
+This was, in part, due to a lack of time.
+Mostly, however, it never happened because I lacked the necessary credibility required to exercise pedagogical influence.
 Sure, I was well respected and liked as a HoD and cultivated a healthy level of cohesion in the team.
 BUT - and this is a big ‘BUT’ - as a HoD I was not seen as someone who had any particular pedagogical expertise to impart.
-I simply lacked pedagogical influence.
-I find this particularly ironic because having left the role as HoD I now devote all of my professional time to running pedagogically-based courses for teachers.
-I now have significant pedagogical influence with teachers through an online, collaborative, self-reflective, medium; one through which I rarely get to meet, in person, the participants.
-Compare this to when I was a HoD and physically interacting with my teachers on a daily basis! |
+I simply lacked pedagogical influence. |

 Why the lack of pedagogical influence?

-The collaborative-only PD model
+The collective wisdom model

 |